 - The outgoing board members shall be responsible for selecting the location of the next Congress.

-- The incoming board members shall be responsible for approving appointed officers and the budget of the IYNC and deciding by vote any other matters brought forth by the Network President.
+- The incoming board members shall be responsible for approving appointed officers and the budget of the IYNC and deciding by vote, as outlined in Section IV, any other matters brought forth by the Network President.

 - Provide regular reports on national activities

 - Be an IYNC ambassador in home country

 - Be an active participant in IYNC activities